Tha-Orakkle/Tha-Orakkle/README.md

-- 👋 Hi, I’m @PPoseidon007.
+- 👋 Hi, I’m @Tha-Orakkle.
 The un-mythological god and a double agent.
 An agent of the law and a full stack developer in the making.
 I strive to make the most out of everything.
 - 👀 I’m interested in becoming software engineer.
 - 🌱 I’m currently learning Frontend web development
 - 💞️ I’m looking to collaborate on different works not confined to just frontend web development.